shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 ---
 title: Microsoft Monetize - Measurement of Video Viewability using VPAID Wrapper
-description: The article helps you understand the technology behind our video viewability measurement and how to measure video viewability using a VPAID wrapper. ms.date: 10/28/2023
+description: Learn our video viewability measurement technology, aligning with IAB guidelines.
+Achieve 50% in-view for 2 seconds with Xandr's VPAID-wrapped video ads.
+Our wrapper manages, tracks, and measures viewability. ms.date: 10/28/2023
 ---